On this page:

 Average Fence Installation Costs

-Putting in a fence can cost anywhere from $2,000 – $8,000 on average, depending on the chosen material, style, height, and length.
+Putting in a fence can cost anywhere from $2,000 – $4,500 on average but can cost as much as $8,000 or more in some cases.
+The cost depends on the chosen material, style, height, and length.
 Understanding the pricing differences between material types and styles can help you effectively choose the right fence for your home.